DataBiosphere/azul/README.md

    to ensure that your connection is working.

-If you have been given write access the `prod` deployment, you need to repeat these steps for our production Gitlab instance.
+If you have been given write access to our production Gitlab instance, you need to repeat these steps for that instance as well.
 For the name of the `git` remote use `gitlab.prod` instead of `gitlab.dev` in step 4 above.
 The hostname of that instance is the same as that of the Gitlab instance for the lesser deployments, without `.dev`.

+Note that access to the production instance of Gitlab does not necessarily imply access to production AWS account which that Gitlab instance deploys to.
+So while you may be able to run certain `make` targets like `make reindex` or `make terraform` against the development AWS account (with `dev`, `integration` or `staging` selected), you may not be able to do the same for the production AWS account (with `prod` selected).

 ### 6.1.2 Prepare for promotion